CodySchrank/gSwitch/README.md

 ## FAQ

-**Why does the app go back to discrete when a display is plugged in?** Unfortunately your mac is designed such that in order to use an external display it has to use the dedicated graphics card.
-And since you plugged in the cable I'm assuming you want to use it.
-Unfortunately when you unplug the display, if you want to use a different mode than dynamic, you will have to manually set it (at this time).
+**Why does the app go back to _dynamic switching_ when a display is plugged in?** Unfortunately your mac is designed such that in order to use an external display it has to use the dedicated graphics card.
+And since you plugged in the cable I'm assuming you want to use the display.
+Unfortunately when you unplug the display, if you want to use a different mode, you will have to manually set it (at this time).

 **What is a dependent process vs a hungry process?** A dependent process is one that is currently using your dedicated gpu.
 A hungry process is one that wants to use the dedicated gpu but is not allowed because you have set _integrated only_.
 If you change to _dynamic switching_ or _discrete only_ any process that was hungry will become dependent.